maryglover/Bowie_State_BIOL_102/syllabi/BIOL102_Syllabus.md

 BIOL 102 will be delivered entirely online.
 Class sessions will be on Zoom by Dr. Glover during the normal scheduled class times.

-Each week, students will receive course content through Blackboard, including readings, assignements, lecture videos, and discussion questions.
+Each week, students will receive course content through Blackboard, including readings, assignments, lecture videos, and discussion questions.
 Instead of having students watch a lesson virtually during regular class times, Dr. Glover will record the lectures and students are will be expected to watch the lecture videos before the class.
 During class sessions, we will engage with the material for the week&mdash;clarifying key points, practicing test questions, and applying the knowledge to broader concepts.

 **Lab assignments are due on Mondays at 5:00 PM.
 Lecture assignments are due on Thursdays at 5:30PM.**